OUIsolutions/Ai-RagTemplate/docs/json_model_config.md

 ### Json Model Config

-every time you call any action of the cli,it acess the config json the **config json** its a json that its encrypted and saved into the user home directory the config json its used to store the models, urls, and keys from the user,and its saved into these
+every time you call any action of the cli,it access the config json the **config json** its a json that its encrypted and saved into the user home directory the config json its used to store the models, urls, and keys from the user,and its saved into these
 format: